 Seizures happen when your brain cells, which communicate through electrical signals, send out the wrong signals.
-Having just one seizure doesn't mean you have epilepsy.
+Having just one seizure does not mean you have epilepsy.
 Generally, several seizures are needed before there is a diagnosis of epilepsy.

 Epilepsy can happen at any age, but it is most common in the elderly.
 Many children with epilepsy outgrow the condition.
-However, even mild seizures that happen more than once should be treated, because they could cause harm if they happen while you are driving, walking, or swimming, for example.
+However, even mild seizures that happen more than once should be treated.
+Seizures can be very dangerous if they happen while you are driving, walking, or swimming, for example.

 Signs and Symptoms

-- Complex partial seizures -- Symptoms may be like those of partial seizures, but the person does lose awareness for a time.
-The persona may do things over and over, like walking in a circle or rubbing their hands, or stare into space.
+- Complex partial seizures.
+Symptoms may be like those of partial seizures, but the person does lose awareness for a time.
+The person may do things over and over, like walking in a circle, rubbing the hands together, or staring into space.

-- Tonic-clonic seizures (grand mal) -- Symptoms may include loss of consciousness, shaking or jerking of the body, and loss of bladder control.
+- Tonic-clonic seizures (grand mal).
+Symptoms may include loss of consciousness, shaking or jerking of the body, and loss of bladder control.
 The person may have an aura or an unusual feeling before the seizure starts.
-These seizures can last from 5 - 20 minutes.
+These seizures can last from 5 to 20 minutes.

 What Causes It?

 Seizures are caused by overexcited nerve cells in the brain that fire abnormally.
-In about half of cases, the cause isn’t known.
+In about half of cases, the cause is not known.
 Some things that can cause seizures include:

 - Head injury

-- Genes, in some cases -- researchers have linked specific genes to epilepsy
+- Genes -- researchers have linked specific genes to epilepsy

 - Injury to the brain before birth